remance/Masendor/Readme.md

 Ver 1 - 1.5: Sound effect and ingame music (May need to use royalty free music since I have no experience in music) + Ingame Encyclopedia at main menu + more historical battle

 Ver 1.6: Siege battle

+Ver 1.7: Leader duel with dynamic result and event (Move from 0.2.7 as it is not main priority in the early battle sample yet)

 Ver 1.9: Deployable Defence (Stakes, Barrier, Camp, Wagon, )